microsoft/azure-health-data-services-toolkit/samples/CustomHeaders/README.md

 This sample solution describes how to append and replace existing headers with custom headers and return the modified collection headers.

+This sample doesn't require any setup or any access to Azure Resources because it does everything locally.

 ## Concepts

-- This sample demonstrates the Headers feature available in Azure Health Data Services SDK.
+- This sample demonstrates the Headers feature available in the Azure Health Data Services SDK.
 This allows the user to inject a new header name and value pair into  the existing header collection.

 - This is helpful if you are planning to append and replace existing headers with custom headers and return the modified collection headers.
 This is the statically defined name and value of the header.